 - Intervention – (60 questions/40%)

 How Is It Scored?

 Most of you will receive an unofficial score report at the testing center after you have finished your exam.
 However, due to recent changes in the testing format, a new passing point must be determined.
-As a result, those testing in March 2019 will receive your scores 5-6 weeks after the testing window has closed.

 Official scores will be released to you in your ACLP user profile online.